jschneibel/tiny-tune/README.md

 # tiny-tune
 This is a sample program that plays a tune on an Arduino.
 The program has been optimized to consume as little SRAM (variable memory) as possible for long melodies.
-Furthermore, additional code can be executed while the tune is played.
+Furthermore, other code can be executed while the tune is played, since no delays are used to play the tunes.

 In order to run the program, compile and upload the following files to your Arduino:
 - tiny-tune.ino